-Are AI tools advanced enough for product documentation?
+Can AI tools really write product documentation?

 Can product managers rely on AI to write quality documents?
 Collato puts AI to the test.